codewithzichao/DeepClassifier/README.md

 8. **BertDPCNN:** BERT+DPCNN
 9. **BertHAN:** BERT+HAN
 ...

 ## Quick start
 I wiil show you that how to use DeepClassifier below.🥰 Click [**[here]**](https://github.com/codewithzichao/DeepClassifier/blob/master/examples) to display the complete code.

-you can define model like that(take BertTexCNN model as example):👇
+you can define model like that(take BertTextCNN model as example):👇

 ```python
 from deepclassifier.models import BertTextCNN

 # parameters of model